Randell157/CPSC349_Exercise_1/README.txt

-This is Exercise 1 of CPSC 349 for student Randell Lapid
+This is Exercise 1 of CPSC 349 for Randell Lapid